yuce/pyswip/README.md

 * https://twitter.com/tklx

-## Projects/Publications that Use or Reference PySWIP
+## Projects/Publications that Use or Reference PySwip

-**Do you have a project, video or publication that uses/mentions PySWIP?
+**Do you have a project, video or publication that uses/mentions PySwip?
 [Please let me know](mailto:yucetekol@gmail.com) or send a pull request.**

 ### Books